 Before switching to a milk alternative, it’s important to understand the health benefits of each one, and decide which will benefit your individual nutritional needs.
 Milk alternatives, like almond and soymilk, vary in nutrients.
 But collectively, they are all lower in sugar than dairy milk, which is a definitely plus.

-We all know milk earned its strong reputation for delivering its bone-strengthening calcium, and it still stands true that cow’s milk naturally has the most.
+We all know milk has a reputation for delivering its bone-strengthening calcium, and it still stands true that cow’s milk naturally has the most.
 However, dairy milk alternatives are fortified with vitamins and minerals, including calcium.
 While the body may not absorb quite as much calcium from these products, it will still usually receive a significant amount from fortified products.
 But remember to shake the carton of your milk alternative before drinking it, as this keeps the calcium from staying at the bottom.

 Dairy Milk Alternative #1: Soy Milk